sivasankarankb/pyfileshare/README.md

 or download a ZIP file (especially useful if you are on Windows) to get the application files.
 Get the repository URL or ZIP file from the green clone button above.
 Extract the ZIP file where ever you want.

+__Note__: I cannot verify the application's working on MacOS as don't have access to an Apple machine.
+But the Linux instructions should work for Mac.
+Don't forget to install the latest Python 3 from the Python website.

 ## Setting up file sharing
 Sharing is done by allowing access to a directory on the computer.